BrianJ-27/web-game-show-app/README.md

 __FEWD Treehouse Project 6__

-> Created a cross browser compatible and moble first guessing game
+> Created a cross browser compatible and moble first word guessing game

 > This word guessing is Marvel inspired trivia because MARVEL IS LIT!